 It’s not often that you hear of a country constructing brand new cities from the ground up, but Egypt plans to do precisely this in 45 different locations over the next several years.
-Such a project might sound overly ambitious, but the Egyptian government contends that it was necessary for the country’s rapidly increasing population, the over-concentration of people in the greater Cairo region, and the need to generate more jobs.
+Such a project might sound overly ambitious, but the Egyptian government contends that such a bold initiative is necessary due to the rapidly increasing population, the over-concentration of people in central Cairo, and the need to generate new jobs.

-This ambitious development project dates back to 2014 when the Egyptian government launched the construction of El Galala Plateau, one of the first cities in the initiative.
-This coincided with the ascension of Abdel Fattah Al-Sisi as Egypt’s new president, who has proved to be as ambitious in building Egypt’s future as he is in preserving and highlighting its ancient past.
+This ambitious development project dates back to 2014 when the Egyptian government launched the first phase of construction on El Galala Plateau, one of the first cities in the initiative, which also coincided with the ascension of Abdel Fattah Al-Sisi as Egypt’s new president.

-Initiatives to build more new cities soon followed, including the announcement of the new capital city in 2015 (the building of which began in 2016) and the decree to start building New Alamein City in 2017 on Egypt’s northern Mediterranean coast.
+Plans to build more new cities all over the country soon followed the original 2014 El Galala announcement, including news of the new capital city in 2015 (the building of which began in 2016) and the decree to start building New Alamein City in 2017 on Egypt’s northern Mediterranean coast.

 However, it wasn’t until the Fifth Real Estate Development Conference in September 2021 that undersecretary of the Ministry of Housing for National Projects Khaled Abbas revealed the government’s plans to build a total of 45 of these new cities, among other ambitious initiatives.

 The largest and most audacious of these new mega-projects involves the construction of a modern new capital city built from the ground up in the middle of the Eastern Desert.
 In moving the seat of government out of Cairo, Egypt will be breaking with more than 1,000 years of history when the new metropolis, currently referred to as the “New Administrative Capital,” is finally inaugurated.